Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 - Seeing if an individual contributor has far too much work

-- Determining how many subtasks need to get finished before closing an epic
+- Determining how many subtasks need to be finished before closing an epic

 Rich Text Component